delr3ves/TallerSpark/speakerNotes/exercises.md

 	- Maps = Convert all words in capitals
 	- Reduces = Average of characters per word
 	- Unions = Count all words in two files
-	- Intersection = Words wich are in both files
+	- Intersection = Words which are in both files

 ### ¡¡Be careful with actions (collect in driver is dangerous)!!